-The CAGR for the type 1 diabetes market is expected to be 7.9% until the end of 2025.
-The market is expected to be worth USD 9.6 billion by then.
-Type 1 diabetes is rare.
+The Type 1 diabetes market is projected to reach USD 7269.29 Million by 2030 at 7.20% CAGR during the forecast period 2022-2030 Type 1 diabetes is rare.
 There are two types of diabetes that humans can get.
 Type 1 diabetes currently accounts for a tenth of all diabetes cases around the world!

 People develop this type of diabetes when their bodies either don’t make any insulin or fail to make enough insulin to process all of the refined and other types of sugars that they may eat on a daily basis!
 Young people who are obese tend to develop type 1 diabetes the most.
 What worsens matters in terms of type 1 diabetes is that the young will age rapidly.
 They tend to adopt unhealthy lifestyles as they age.
 This encourages type 1 diabetes to stay with them.

 COVID-19 proved to be a dangerous virus last year.
 There was no vaccine for it until early this year.
 Governments sought to contain the virus by imposing temporary quarantines and indefinite lockdowns.
 This had disastrous consequences for those who did not test positive for COVID-19.

 People with other conditions like diabetes, cancer, etc. were not able to get the treatment when they needed it simply because many doctors and other health providers were refusing to see people who didn’t have deadly health problems.
 This delay is what caused many people with Type 1 diabetes to get deathly ill or even die!

 The increased adoption of Western diet and lifestyles which encourage eating a high-fat diet and engaging in little to no exercise are two of the major drivers behind type 1 diabetes.
 More and more people around the world have access to insurance.
 This helps them afford the otherwise prohibitively expensive diabetes medicines.
 This is a major contributor to growth in the type 1 diabetes market.